rumezaa/nurture/README.md

 ## Accomplishments that we're proud of
 - Finishing all of this on time
   - Building a full functional app in under 24 hours
-- Our cordination was strong, rumezza was a strong project manager, meaning there was always something we could all work on
+- Our cordination was strong, rumeza was a strong project manager, meaning there was always something we could all work on
 ## What we learned
 We learnt many things along the way, such as:
 - Time management